How to dry and cure cannabis

 The curing process is possibly the most overlooked aspect of growing weed.
 During curing, moisture continues to draw from the center of the bud toward the outside.

-A proper cure also allows you to store weed for long periods without worrying about mold or loss of cannabinoids.
-Well-cured flowers can be stored in an air-tight container in a cool, dark place for up to two years without significant loss of potency.
+A proper cure also allows you to store weed for long periods without worrying about mold or cannabinoid or terpene degradation.
+Well-cured flower can be stored in an airtight container in a cool, dark place for up to two years without significant loss of potency.

 Equipment and tools needed to cure cannabis